 1. Russian government quotas.
-Foreign nationals and stateless persons who wish to apply for a PhD position without a tuition fee can only do so electronically via https://lhttps://aspirantura.hse.ru/en/phdkvota/ until May 22, 2017, except in the cases mentioned below.
-This option does not involve a foreign language exam, but there is just one deadline, May 22.
+Foreign nationals and stateless persons who wish to apply for a PhD position without a tuition fee can only do so electronically until 31 March, 2018, except in the cases mentioned below.
+This option does not involve a foreign language exam, but there is just one deadline, March 31.

 2. Regular track.
-In 2017 the regular track involves two phases and is open to all citizens of Russia and also most citizens of the former Soviet republics, see below.
-During phase 1 applicants can submit an application in person to Ms Oksana Kipovskaya or electronically via the website here and until May 22.
+In 2018 the regular track involves two phases and is open to all citizens of Russia and also most citizens of the former Soviet republics, see below.
+During phase 1 applicants can submit an application in person to Ms Oksana Kipovskaya or electronically until March 15th, 6pm Moscow time.
 Interviews with shortlisted candidates and exams in English, French, German or Spanish will take place shortly afterwards.
-Native speakers of these languages are exempted from these exams, and so are applicants who graduated or will graduate in October 2017 at the latest from an MSc programme in which all courses are taught exclusively in English, French or German.
+Native speakers of these languages are exempted from these exams, and so are applicants who graduated or will graduate in October 2018 at the latest from an MSc programme in which all courses are taught exclusively in English, French or German.
 Applicants who have an international foreign language certificate may request their marks for the certificate to be translated into exam marks, see article 3.10 of the admission rules for full details.
-Based on submitted documents, interviews and the results of language exams if applicable the Selection comittee will offer PhD places to up to 19 applicants in late June.
+Based on submitted documents, interviews and the results of language exams if applicable the Selection comittee will offer PhD places to up to 29 applicants in late June.

-Places not filled during the first phase of the admissions campaign, if any, will be filled during the second phase (August 1 - September 15).
+Places not filled during the first phase of the admissions campaign, if any, will be filled during the second phase (August 1 - September 14, 6pm Moscow time).
 Nevertheless, all eligible applicants are strongly advised to submit their applications during the first phase.
 Note however that each applicant may submit an application during phase 1 or phase 2 but not both.

 Citizens of Belarus, Kazakhstan, Kyrgyzstan and Tajikistan, as well as stateless persons with a Russian residence permit, may use both of the above two options, and are advised to do so.
-If you or one of your parents or one of your grandparents were born or resided in the USSR, then you may also be able to use either of the above options, or both (supporting documents required: a passport or a birth certificate issued in the USSR).
+If one of your direct ancestors was born or resided in the USSR, then you may also be able to use either of the above options, or both (supporting documents required: a passport or a birth certificate issued in the USSR).
 Please contact the Doctoral School for more information.

-All applicants, regardless of their nationality, are advised to email their applications to phdmath@hse,ru, in addition to submitting the applications on line or in person.
+All applicants, regardless of their nationality, are advised to email their applications to firstname.lastname@example.org, in addition to submitting the applications on line or in person.